greenw0lf/talking-clock/README.md

 - 12:00 - dwunasta
 - 16:30 - w pół do siedemnastej
 ### French
-French has the most straightforward logic for telling time.
-It uses a 24-hour format, and there is no subtraction to be done or any hour increment/special keywords for "quarter" or "midnight".
+French, in our case, has the most straightforward logic for telling time.
+We opted to use the formal 24-hour format, where there is no subtraction to be done or any hour increment/special keywords for "quarter" or "midnight".
 The format is:

 `"It's" + hour + "hour(s)" + minute`